smallsmallstrong/coursera/README.md

 # coursera
-From this year, i would like to take some note for lectures in coursera platform.\
+From this year, i would like to take some notes for lectures in coursera platform.\
 1..
 NLP\
 2..
 Convolutional Neural Networks\
 2.1 Foundations of Convolutional Neural Network\